My Honest Thoughts On Beautycounter

 A Movement for Better Beauty

 Luckily, Linda O’Leary, who I’ve never met IRL (we’re social media buddies) was kindly persistent.
 She was passionate about the brand and knowledgeable about the product.
-And she was so confidant I’d love the Beautycounter, she offered to send me the Flawless in Five kit to try.
+And she was so confident I’d love the Beautycounter, she offered to send me the Flawless in Five kit to try.
 In return, I agreed to 2 weeks of use and an honest review.
-Linda is offering my readers a free gift – make sure to use her link if you’d like to order.

 Flawless in Five